serg-yalosovetsky/CV/README.md

 *2018 – 2021*
 - Crafted comprehensive API security assessments, conducting over 30 simulated attacks to evaluate system integrity; findings directly informed the creation of new guidelines that improved compliance with OWASP standards.
 - Established comprehensive security standards aligned with OWASP Mobile Security and Web App Security Guides, ensuring robust protection against vulnerabilities; directly contributed to reducing critical incident response times by 40% within the team.
-- Enhanced infrastructure security using McAfee Endpoint Security and VMware ONE UEM.
+- Fortified organizational cyber defense strategies with rigorous application of McAfee Endpoint Security and VMware ONE UEM; contributed to safeguarding sensitive data across three major platforms for over 5,000 users daily.
-- Conducted detailed assessments on system integrity through rigorous pen tests; findings provided insight into four major causes of application crashes, leading directly to enhanced stability and user satisfaction.
+- Implemented advanced scanning techniques during system evaluations identifying significant flaws within the architecture structure—contributed directly to resolving key issues impacting service delivery for thousands of daily interactions with customers.
-- Engineered a robust captcha system that mitigated DDOS attack risks, leading to uninterrupted service delivery and safeguarding over 50,000 daily user interactions in My Vodafone app.
+- Instituted rigorous security protocols including a custom-built captcha system designed to neutralize DDOS attacks and maintain consistent service availability for over 50,000 interactions each day in the mobile application.
-- Automated daily tasks with Bash and VBA scripting.
+- Transformed daily workflows through automation via Bash and VBA scripting, resulting in more efficient task management that saved an estimated 60+ work hours each month across critical system assessments.
 - Spearheaded the creation of comprehensive business requirements for five major cybersecurity projects, ensuring alignment with strategic goals and enhancing project clarity by facilitating cross-departmental collaboration among stakeholders.

 ---